-The Children’s ENT Specialist in Singapore: When to Seek Help for Your Child’s ENT Condition
+The Children’s ENT Specialist in Singapore: How to Help Your Child Get Better

 Did you know that many children often suffer ear, nose and throat problems for quite a while before their GP realises it’s time to refer them to a Children’s ENT specialist in Singapore?
 Some children may have had hearing loss which has gone undetected until the school decides to carry out a hearing screening test which shows that their hearing is abnormal.
 Other children may be suffering a persistent blocked runny nose and have been breathing through their mouth for ages, without their parents realising that hey, mouth-breathing is not normal.
 Some kids snore loudly and have a very disturbed restless sleep pattern, waking up a few times during the night, which means a chronic tiredness then sets in during the daytime with associated behavioural symptoms too.
 Well, let’s go through some very common ENT conditions which I see all the time in my paediatric ENT clinic in Singapore: